sumwale/mprsync/README.md

 - fetches affected files in first pass with their sizes to distribute evenly among the parallel rsync processes
-- curates the rsync options for the first phase to avoid any unnecessary output, so you can use all of rsync options
+- curates the rsync options obtained in the first phase to avoid any unnecessary output, so you can use all of rsync options
-- curates the source locations for the cases of trailing slash vs without slash, with or without -R/--relative arguments to work correctly in all cases for the fetch file list of the first step (sets it apart from other similar utilities out there that falter with different combinations of these options)
+- curates the source locations for the cases of trailing slash vs without slash, with or without -R/--relative arguments to work correctly in all cases for the fetch file list of the first step (sets it apart from other similar utilities out there that falter with different combinations of source/destination specifications)
 - a last rsync at the end (optional) to ensure all metadata changes, deletes and any other remaining changes are applied
 - no dependencies other than bash, rsync and standard POSIX utilities like sed, awk;